iisuperboyii/Ecommerce-Follow-Along/README.md

     * Compare the hashed password with the stored hashed password in the database.
     * Authentication is successful if they match.

+### Milestone 8: Product Card & Homepage Layout

+* Created a reusable Card Component with props for product details.
+* Designed the Homepage layout using a grid or flexbox to display multiple product cards.